Tony-Chau/Just_Search/README.md

 # Just_Search
+Completed, but still needs more testing.

 Just a simple program to do your google searches.
-Will start soon